51+ SaaS Statistics For 2026: Market Growth, Funding & Trends

 2. There Are More than 30,000 SaaS Companies Worldwide

-There’s an estimated total of over 30,800 SaaS businesses around the world, as highlighted by a Statista study.
+There’s an estimated total of over 30,800 software-as-a-service businesses around the world, as highlighted by a Statista study.
 A significant number of these companies are based in the United States.

-Among the major US-based SaaS players are names like HubSpot, Google Workplace, Slack, Zoom, GitHub, and Figma.
+Among the major US-based software players are names like HubSpot, Google Workplace, Slack, Zoom, GitHub, and Figma.
+For businesses looking to connect with recently funded startups, understanding which companies are in the SaaS vertical is crucial for targeted outreach.

-3. The Majority of SaaS Firms Operate in the Customer Service Solutions Domain
+3. The Majority of Software Companies Operate in the Customer Service Solutions Domain

-The largest chunk of SaaS businesses, around 17,000 of them, focus on Customer Service Solutions, with Salesforce being a prime example.
+The largest chunk of software businesses, around 17,000 of them, focus on Customer Service Solutions and CRM platforms, with Salesforce being a prime example.
 Marketing Software is next, with about 15,000 firms.
 This is followed by 14,000 in eCommerce, 12,000 specializing in Data and Analytics, and 11,000 centered on Sales.

 4. The Most Significant Number of SaaS Businesses Were Established in 2015 and 2017